MicrosoftDocs/azure-reference-other/studio-module-reference/statistical-functions.md

 This article describes the modules in Azure Machine Learning Studio that support mathematical and statistical operations critical for machine learning.
 If you need to perform tasks such as the following in your experiment, look in the **Statistical Functions** category:

-+ Perform ad hoc computations on column values, such as rounding or using an absolute value
++ Perform ad hoc computations on column values, such as rounding or using an absolute value.
-+ Compute means, logarithms, and other statistics commonly used in machine learning
++ Compute means, logarithms, and other statistics commonly used in machine learning.
-+ Calculate correlation and probability scores
++ Calculate correlation and probability scores.
-+ Compute z-scores
++ Compute z-scores.
-+ Compute widely-used statistical distributions, such as, such as Weibull, gamma, and beta.
++ Compute widely used statistical distributions, such as such as Weibull, gamma, and beta.
-+ Generate statistical reports over a set of columns or a dataset
++ Generate statistical reports over a set of columns or a dataset.

 For example, if you have a new dataset, you might use the [Summarize Data](summarize-data.md) module first.
 It generates a report for an entire dataset that includes standard statistical measures, such as mean and standard deviation.